Compare

 Migration notes

 Migrating from Intercom to Hydra is honest work, not a one-click button.
-What ports cleanly: contacts, conversation history, help center articles, and basic custom attributes — these map to Hydra's object model directly.
+What ports cleanly: contacts, conversation history, help center articles, and basic custom attributes.
+These map to Hydra's object model directly.
 What ports with effort: Intercom Workflows translate to Hydra flows in concept, but the trigger/action surface areas are different enough that you'll want to rebuild workflows rather than migrate them, using the originals as a reference.
-Fin's custom tuning (KB tuning, conversation rules, persona configuration) doesn't port — you re-run Hydra's onboarding interview and let the context brief do the equivalent work in a different shape.
+Fin's custom tuning (KB tuning, conversation rules, persona configuration) doesn't port.
+You re-run Hydra's onboarding interview and let the context brief do the equivalent work in a different shape.

 Realistic timeline for a 5-seat team migrating from Intercom Advanced: plan on a focused weekend for data import and help center port, a week of running both tools in parallel to validate, then cut over.
-I'll personally help set up the migration if you're seriously evaluating — reply or book time at hydra-help.com.
+I'll personally help set up the migration if you're seriously evaluating.
+Reply or book time at hydra-help.com.

 Coming soon on Hydra

 Stripe self-serve checkout.
-Pending — unblocks self-serve purchase of any tier.
+In active development.
+Unblocks self-serve purchase of any tier.

 Frequently asked questions